 It is highly accurate, stable and a direct measurement (independent of background gases).

-The photoacoustic spectroscopy (PAS) is based on the fact that infrared light energy is absorbed by gas molecules.
+It is based on the fact that infrared light energy is absorbed by gas molecules.
 In the photoacoustic spectroscopy the modulated light is converted into acoustic waves.
-The sound energy is then converted into electric signal with the use of a microphone. > The photoacoustic spectroscopy (PAS) principle
+The soundwave is then converted into an electric signal with the use of a microphone.

 No interfering signal and extremely accurate results

 The absorption is measured directly and not in relation to the background.
 Therefore the PAS is one of the most sensitive methods for the detection of gases and often used in trace-gas analysis.

 The small size of the PAS cells enables the measurement of very small gas volumes.
 In contrast to conventional methods, the sample volume can be reduced drastically.

 Another advantage is that the PAS is generally cheaper than other gas analysis methods.
 The reason for this are the microphones which are less

 The response of the microphone is extremely stable.
 Therefore the drift is very low and calibration is seldom needed.